LatticeQCD/AnalysisToolbox/README.md

 ```shell
 bash runTests.bash
 ```
-If you would also like to use the LatticeToolbox to make plots, also try calling
+If you would also like to use the AnalysisToolbox to make plots, also try calling
 ```shell
 bash tryPlots.bash